balintbiro/numt_mining/README.md

 Pipeline for mining mitochondrial sequences in the nuclear genome.
 Multiple sequence alignments are performed with LASTAL.
 The LINUX commands are embedded into Python scripts with the subprocess module.
 Nuclear and mitochondrial genomes are acquired from Ensembl genome browser (http://ftp.ensembl.org/pub/release-104/fasta/).
+Mitochondrial fasta sequences are also available at https://ftp.ncbi.nlm.nih.gov/genomes/refseq/mitochondrion/ link!
 The initial folder structure consists of three folders:

 - code